dfahlander/just-build/README.md

 # PATH env variable

 When run via "npm run ...", PATH variable will always include locally installed node modules.
-But also if invoked outside of "npm run ...", it will mimic the npm run behavior and add *<current working dir> + "node_modules/.bin/"* to PATH so that your commands always picks locally installed scripts.
+But also if invoked outside of "npm run ...", it will mimic the npm run behavior and add *&lt;current working dir&gt; + "node_modules/.bin/"* to PATH so that your commands always picks locally installed scripts.

 # Working Directory